MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 You can now exit the Thetis Docker container with `Ctrl+D` and go back to the repository root directory.

 ### Setting Up SANTOS
-SANTOS is a semantic table union search approach.
+<a href="https://github.com/northeastern-datalab/santos">SANTOS</a> is a semantic table union search approach.
 Clone the repository and build the Docker image:

 ```bash